kwizzad/kwizzad-sdk-web/README.md

 - If you simply want to try around with the SDK, run `npm install; npm start` from the command line and open `http://localhost:8080/` in a web browser, which opens an example publisher web app that integrates Kwizzad.
-- In you app, include the Kwizzad SDK Javascript in your app like in `index.html`: Append `<script src="kwizzad.js" async defer></script>` to the end of your HTML `<body>` tag, and have a look at the `<script>` for an example how to make an ad request with Kwizzad.
+- In your app, include the Kwizzad SDK Javascript in your app like in `index.html`: Append `<script src="kwizzad.js" async defer></script>` to the end of your HTML `<body>` tag, and have a look at the `<script>` for an example how to make an ad request with Kwizzad.
 For details, see below.